52North/sensorweb-server-helgoland/README.md

 Next to the Web API, a Service Provider Interface (SPI) defines the underlying interface for data providing backends.
 With this, the API is flexible enough to be put ontop of arbitrary data stores.
 Its modular design enables a seamless integration into existing Web applications.

-Existing SPI implementations:

-- SOS Proxy: Allows to aggregate multiple OGC SOS instances under one API
-- Direct database access: Allows to define Hibernate mappings to serve data directly from a database

 The following main frameworks are used to provide this API:

 - [Spring MVC](https://spring.org/)
 - [JFreeChart](http://www.jfree.org/jfreechart/)

+### Existing SPI implementations:

+- SOS Proxy: Allows to aggregate multiple OGC SOS instances under one API
+- Direct database access: Allows to define Hibernate mappings to serve data directly from a database

 ## License

 The client is published under the [GNU General Public License v2 (GPLv2)](http://www.gnu.org/licenses/gpl-2.0.html).

+## Changelog
+TBD, for now refer to https://github.com/52North/series-rest-api/pulls?q=is%3Apr+is%3Aclosed

 ## Demo
 * The [SOS proxy demo](http://sensorweb.demo.52north.org/sensorwebclient-webapp-stable/api/v1/) provides an SPI implementation which accesses data from multiple Sensor Observation Services [(OGC SOS)](http://opengeospatial.org/standards/sos).
 * The [Web application integration demo](sensorweb.demo.52north.org/52n-sos-webapp/api/v1/) gives an integration demo which directly accesses the data from a database.